beyimjan/shell-whiz/README.md

   />
 </p>

-You can ran Shell Whiz directly using `sw`, but I recommend creating an alias for it.
+You can run Shell Whiz directly using `sw`, but I recommend creating an alias for it.
 For example, you can add the following line to your `.bashrc` file:
 ```
 alias ??='sw ask'
 ```